King Protocol (KING) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 King Protocol Historical Price

-According to the latest data gathered on King Protocol live price page, the current price of King Protocol is 599.44USD.
-The circulating supply of King Protocol(KING) is 11.17K KING , giving it a market capitalization of $6.69M.
+According to the latest data gathered on King Protocol live price page, the current price of King Protocol is 556.01USD.
+The circulating supply of King Protocol(KING) is 12.67K KING , giving it a market capitalization of $7.04M.

 The King Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KING based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.